ShivanKaul/star-spec/draft-dss-star.md

 ## Private Heavy-Hitter Discovery

 STAR is similar in nature to private heavy-hitter discovery protocols, such as Poplar {{Poplar}}.
 In such systems, the aggregation server reveals the set of client measurements that are shared by at least K clients.
+STAR allows a single untrusted server to perform the aggregation process, as opposed to Poplar which requires two non-colluding servers that communicate with each other.

-The STAR protocol is orders of magnitude more efficient than the Poplar approach, with respect to computational, network-usage, and financial metrics.
+As a consequence, the STAR protocol is orders of magnitude more efficient than the Poplar approach, with respect to computational, network-usage, and financial metrics.
 Therefore, STAR scales much better for large numbers of client submissions.
-Moreover, STAR allows a single untrusted server to perform the aggregation process, as opposed to Poplar which requires two non-colluding servers.
+See the {{STAR}} paper for more details on efficiency comparisons with the Poplar approach.

 ## General Aggregation